• Skip to content

 The latest Adult Health and Lifestyle Survey was conducted during 2019.

-Young People Health and Wellbeing Surveys have been undertaken in Hull and Other Surveys and Qualitative Research have also been undertaken in Hull (including Social Capital Surveys).
+Young People Health and Wellbeing Surveys have been undertaken in Hull as well as Other Surveys and Qualitative Research (including Social Capital Surveys).
 Social capital examines feelings of safety when walking in the community, civic engagement, neighbourliness, social networks and social support.

-Further information for both of these can be found under Surveys within Tools and Resources.
+Further information relating to young people and qualitative surveys can be found under Surveys within Tools and Resources.
 General findings from the surveys on specific topics are also covered within other sections, for example, in General Health under Health Factors or in Smoking under Lifestyle Factors within Adults.

 Hull’s Adult Health and Wellbeing Surveys

 Adult Health and Wellbeing Surveys have been completed in Hull in 2003, 2007, 2009, 2011-12, 2014 and 2019.
-Adult Black, Asian and Minority Ethnic (BAME) Health and Wellbeing Surveys, and Gypsy and Traveller Health and Wellbeing Surveys have both been completed in 2007 and 2011-12.
-A Veteran’s Health and Wellbeing Survey was completed in 2009.
+Health and Wellbeing Surveys among people from ethnic minorities and among Gypsy and Travellers have also both been undertaken in Hull in 2007 and 2011-12.
+A Health and Wellbeing Survey among veterans was completed in 2009.
 Adult Social Capital Surveys have been completed in 2004 and 2009, although the subsequent Health and Wellbeing Surveys also included some questions on social capital.
 There have also been some qualitative research undertaken in Hull which involved adults.

 There were slight differences in the survey questions asked over time, but the same main topics and questions were asked so that trends over time could be examined.
 The topics included self-reported health status, emotional wellbeing, and lifestyle and behaviours such as smoking, diet, alcohol consumption, physical activity and obesity.
 Questions on social capital were also included which examines feelings of safety when walking in the community, civic engagement, neighbourliness, social networks and social support.

-The majority of the surveys used the same methodology with quota sampling used where a quota or target number of survey responders in each gender, age group and ward was used to help ensure that the an even spread of survey responders across both genders, all age groups and across the wards in Hull.
+The majority of the surveys used the same methodology with quota sampling used where a quota or target number of survey responders in each gender, age group and geographical area (usually each electoral ward) was used to help ensure that an even spread of survey responders across both genders, all age groups and across the geographical areas in Hull resulted for the final sample.
 This means that it is more likely that the survey is representative of Hull’s overall population, and the prevalence estimates from the survey can more readily be applied to Hull’s overall population to give an accurate estimate for Hull, e.g. the percentage of current smokers.

 The following Excel file gives the questions that have been in asked in all the adult Health and Wellbeing and Social Capital Surveys in Hull.